-Through UB's Social Impact Fellows program, students from the School of Management, School of Social Work and College of Arts and Sciences spend the summer learning about and creating social innovation in Western New York.
-Presented in collaboration with the Blackstone LaunchPad powered by Techstars at UB, the program brings together MBA, MSW and College of Arts and Sciences graduate students for an internship at a mission-driven organization, where they collaborate to address pressing social issues and make an impact.
+Through UB's Social Impact Fellows program, students from the School of Management, School of Social Work and other UB graduate and professional schools spend the summer learning about and creating social innovation in Western New York.
+Presented in collaboration with UB’s Blackstone LaunchPad powered by Techstars, the program brings together students for a fellowship at a mission-driven organization, where they collaborate to address pressing social issues and make an impact.

 The program has received philanthropic support from the Charles D. and Mary A. Bauer Family Foundation, the School of Management Alumni Association, the UB President’s Circle and several generous alumni and friends of the university.

 Be part of the 2020 Social Impact Fellows program.
 Applications for students and partner organizations are now open.

 Applications are due January 31, 2020.
 To apply, visit bit.ly/20SIFStudent.

 - Nov.
 5, 11:30 a.m.-12:30 p.m., 684 Baldy

 - Feb.
 24-27: Interviews – MSW and MBA students

 - March 24-26: Interviews – Other graduate/professional students

 - June 1-2: Project launch planning session and introduction to sites